 These records (or artists) are missing in action from the streaming world (at least Google Play and Spotify).
 Now I’m not going to really care about obscure albums and bands before 1980 or so, because I know about licensing and all that rot – and a lot of these missing bits and pieces are due to licensing, but they licensed most of them for CD, so why not streaming?
 Anyway:

 Ray Charles – Um, excuse me MCA or whoever owns Charles’ ABC albums and recordings.
 WHY AREN’T ALL OF THEM STREAMING???
-One of THE most important records of the 60’s was Charles’ groundbreaking Modern Sounds in Country and Western Music, released in 1962.
-IT’S. NOT.
-STREAMING.
 There are collections around with songs from that period on there – but Charles’ albums deserve to be heard in full.
 Atlantic has released the session masters and outtakes from the 50’s.
 Why not Charles on ABC?
+(They finally streamed both volumes of Modern Sounds in Country and Western.
+Finally.)

-Peter Gabriel – None of his solo work is streaming.
+Peter Gabriel – None of his solo work is streaming (except on Spotify, but that’s not the entire world of streaming).
 That’s a big loss to the streaming community, as it deprives folks the chance to really explore his earlier solo work, which wasn’t given much airplay in the US.
+(As of today, on Spotify, but not Google nor Amazon).

 Captain Beefheart – His discography is kind of a mess, especially for streamers.
 There are a lot of semi-and-quasi legit releases out there.
 Avoid them.
 But….many of his legit releases are missing from the streams.
-Strictly Personal, Trout Mask Replica (!), Lick My Decals Off Baby, The Spotlight Kid, Clear Spot, Unconditionally Guaranteed and Blue Jeans and Moonbeams are all missing, as is the Legendary A&M Sessions and the recently released Bat Chain Puller (the early version of Shiny Beast (Bat Chain Puller)).
+Strictly Personal, Trout Mask Replica (!), Unconditionally Guaranteed and Blue Jeans and Moonbeams are all missing, as is the Legendary A&M Sessions and the recently released Bat Chain Puller (the early version of Shiny Beast (Bat Chain Puller)).
 You Tube is probably your best bet for on-demand listening.

 The Yardbirds – I am sure this has to do with licensing agreements and arrangements, but on Google Play, their two US only releases (For Your Love and Having a Rave Up with the Yardbirds) are missing.
 You CAN put them together using other streaming entities, but that’s still work you shouldn’t have to do.
 On Spotify, Five Live Yardbirds ain’t there.
 Wow.